Robotic-Decision-Making-Lab/barlus_underwater_camera/README.md

 ## ROS 2 interface

-`barlus_gstreamer_proxy`, a light wrapper around GStreamer has been implemented to convert frames received from the camera into ROS 2 `sensor_msgs/Image` messages.
+`barlus_gstreamer_proxy` has been implemented to convert frames received from the camera into ROS 2 `sensor_msgs/Image` messages using GStreamer.
 After building `barlus_gstreamer_proxy`, the node can be launched using

 ```bash
 ros2 launch barlus_gstreamer_proxy gstreamer_proxy.launch.py
 ```

-The frames will be published to the topic `/barlus/image_raw`.
+The raw frames will be published to the topic `/barlus/image_raw`.
 The camera intrinsics are available on the topic `/barlus/camera_info`.

 ## Camera calibration

 The camera intrinsics can be retrieved using the [camera_calibration](https://docs.ros.org/en/rolling/p/camera_calibration/index.html) node.
-For example, to calibrate the camera using an 8x6 chessboard, run the
+For example, to calibrate the camera using an [8x6 chessboard](https://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration?action=AttachFile&do=view&target=check-108.pdf), run the following:
-following:

 ```bash
 ros2 run camera_calibration cameracalibrator --size 8x6 --square 0.108 image:=/barlus/image_mono camera:=/barlus --no-service-check